 Natural Modified IVF

 Natural Modified IVF is very similar to Natural IVF, but is different because it is ‘modified’ to include a short course of stimulating drugs.
 A different medication is also given for 3-4 days prior to egg collection to prevent spontaneous ovulation, in addition to a small dose of stimulation hormone to keep the follicles healthy and growing.
-This is much less when compared to the 4-5 weeks of drugs given in conventional IVF.

 The key benefits of Natural Modified IVF are: